Welcome to Dr. Charlotte Johnston’s Parenting Lab!

 *Check out our most recent newsletter for more information on study results and lab updates.

-Volunteers: We are not currently recruiting volunteers.
-Please check again in April/May for the summer term.
+Volunteers: We are not currently accepting applications.
+Please check back in July/August for the Fall 2014 term.

 Parenting Lab Winter Party 2013